awray3/ml_host/README.rst

 Model Host
 ##########
-Model Host is a template for mock-deployment of a machine-learning model built with Docker and `FastAPI <https://fastapi.tiangolo.com/>`_.
+Model Host is a template for mock-deployment of a machine learning model built with Docker and `FastAPI <https://fastapi.tiangolo.com/>`_.
 Its main purpose is to launch a docker container running a `uvicorn <https://www.uvicorn.org/>`_ server that can accept model inputs via :code:`POST` requests.